apple/swift-cluster-membership/README.md

 We are generally interested in fostering discussions and implementations of additional membership implementations using a similar "Instance" style.

-If you are interested in such algorithms, and have a favourite protocol that you'd like to see implemented, please do not hesitate to reach out heve via issues or the [Swift forums](https://forums.swift.org/c/server).
+If you are interested in such algorithms, and have a favourite protocol that you'd like to see implemented, please do not hesitate to reach out here via issues or the [Swift forums](https://forums.swift.org/c/server).

 ## Contributing